MicrosoftDocs/windows-insider/wip/feedback-categories.md

 ### Customer programs

-Use this for feedback on the Windows Insider Program's content or forums.
+Use this for feedback on the Windows Insider Program's content or forums, like their blog posts or Answers forum.

 ### Desktop environment

-Desktop environment is one of our most important categories.
-It includes many parts of Windows, like the Start menu and the taskbar.
+Desktop environment includes many parts of Windows, like the Start menu and the taskbar.
 Some tips to avoid confusion when filing in this category:

 #### (Virtual) desktops

-Use this only for the desktops that you can switch between in Task view.
+Use this only for [the desktops that you can switch between in Task view](https://support.microsoft.com/windows/multiple-desktops-in-windows-36f52e38-5b4a-557b-2ff9-e1a60c976434).
 Issues for your desktop icons should go the **Desktop icons** subcategory, issues for your background and wallpaper should go to the **Background and wallpaper** subcategory, issues for windows on your desktop should go to the **DWM (Desktop Window Manager)** subcategory, and issues with the desktop right-click context menu should go to the **Right-click context menu** subcategory.

 #### Clock and calendar flyout